efatihkutuk/koruphp/README.md

 Ensure a MySQL database named `koruphp` exists and is accessible with the `root` user.

-3. Initialise the MySQL database (ensure MySQL is running on `localhost:3306` with user `root` and an empty password):
+3. Initialise the MySQL database (ensure MySQL is running on `localhost:3306` with user `root` and an empty password).
+This drops any existing demo tables and recreates them so you can rerun it whenever the schema changes:

 ```bash
 php setup.php